 Requirements exist for external entities to keep up to date on the correspondence between DHCPv4 clients and the IPv4 addresses for which they have leases.
-These requirements often stem from regulatory requirements placed on service providers by governmental agencies.

 These entities need to keep up with the current IPv4 address binding activity of the DHCPv4 server.
 Keeping up with address binding activity is termed "active" leasequery.